dashingsoft/pyarmor/docs/advanced.rst

 #.
 Check environment variable ``PYARMOR_LICENSE``, if set, use this filename
 #.
 If it's not set, search ``license.lic`` in the current path
 #.
 If not found, search the path of extension module :mod:`pytransform`
 #.
-Raise exception if there is not found
+Raise exception if there is still not found

 .. _obfuscating many packages: